naninovel/docs/docs/guide/input-processing.md

 You can configure the built-in input bindings and add new listeners using `Naninovel -> Configuration -> Input` context menu; for available options see [configuration guide](/guide/configuration#input).

 ::: tip EXAMPLE
-An example of adding custom input binding to toggle inventory UI can be found in the [inventory project on GitHub](https://github.com/naninovel/samples/tree/main/unity/inventory).

-Specifically, the custom "ToggleInventory" binding is used in [UI/InventoryUI.cs](https://github.com/naninovel/samples/blob/main/unity/inventory/Assets/NaninovelInventory/Runtime/UI/InventoryUI.cs#L215) runtime script.
+An example of adding custom input binding to toggle inventory UI can be found in the [inventory sample](/guide/samples#inventory).
+Specifically, the custom "ToggleInventory" binding is used in `Scripts/Runtime/Inventory/UI/InventoryUI.cs` runtime script.
 A binding with the same name is added via input configuration menu, under Control Scheme.
 :::

 It's possible to halt and resume input processing with [@processInput] command.